-Do you love fast food?
-And Japanese fast food?
-Yoshinoya (𠮷野家) is a Japanese fast-food restaurant chain that specializes in serving gyudon (bowl of rice with beef).
-It is the second largest chain of its kind in terms of number of stores in Japan.
+Do you love a fast food?
+What about Japanese fast food?
+Yoshinoya (?野家) is a Japanese chain of fast-food restaurants, specializing in serving gyudon (bowl of rice with beef).
+It is the second largest chain of its kind by number of stores in Japan.
 It also has branches in China, Hong Kong, Taiwan, Philippines, Singapore, Malaysia and the United States.

-Inside a Yoshinoya restaurant, there are counters and tables, where they are displayed free of charge. beni-shoga, shichimi and shoyu for those who eat at the establishment.
-It also offers takeaway food, except for teishokus, and in some branches there is the service of drive Thru.
-In some units are served soba noodles and Tempura too.
+Inside a Yoshinoya restaurant, there are counters and tables, where they are arranged for free. beni-shoga, shichimi and shoyu for those who eat at the establishment.
+It also offers take-out food, except for teishokus, and in some branches there is the service of drive Thru.
+In some units are served soba noodles and Tempura also.

 Yoshinoya is very old, founded in 1899 based in Tokyo at the Nihonbashi fish market, its founder is Eikichi Matsuda.
-Its name derives from Yoshino (吉野), the birthplace of its founder, together with Ya (家) which means “home” in Japanese.
+Its name derives from Yoshino (吉野), the birthplace of its founder, along with Ya (家) which means “house” in Japanese.
 On September 1, 1923, the market fell victim to the earthquake called the Great Kantō earthquake.
-Then, three years later Yoshinoya moved to Tokyo's new fish market, Tsukiji.
+Then, three years later Yoshinoya moved to the new fish market in Tokyo, Tsukiji.

 The chain opened its first 24-hour store in 1952.
 As early as 1958, in order to make more profit, fast-food chains switched from stand-alone restaurants to joint stock companies.
 The first franchise store was opened in Shinsaibashi, in 1968.
 In 1975, the first chain of fast food American open was Yoshinoya, Colorado.